GMH-Code/SuperChocChip/README.md

 Using the Optional PyPy JIT Compiler
 ------------------------------------

-The PyPy Just-In-Time compiler is supported for a huge (almost 10x average) speed increase, and it works really well with this emulator's code style.
+The PyPy Just-In-Time compiler is supported for a huge (10x - 90x) speed increase, and it works really well with this emulator's code style.
 Note that not all versions of PyPy have PyGame and Curses available.
 You can look [here](https://pypi.org/project/pygame/#files) (no need to download anything) to find out in advance which version of PyPy you'll need to get to have PyGame support, if you'd like to try a high-performance mode.

 If you'd like to use Curses on Linux or Mac OS X, the latest 64-bit or 32-bit versions of PyPy should work.
 PyPy doesn't yet have a version of Windows-Curses.